We can help you reach a facilitated agreement.

 The facilitation process is flexible, and will depend on the specific circumstances of your dispute.
 Facilitation usually includes 4 steps:

-- Exchange of Evidence: The parties will exchange their evidence
+- Exchange of Evidence: The parties will exchange their evidence.

-What can a CRT facilitator do?
+What can a CRT case manager do?

 - Help the parties talk about the dispute to see if they can settle the issues